Raghav-CHAI/chaipay-documentation/payment_gateway/momopay.md

 ---
 layout: default
-title: MomoPay
+title: MoMoPay
-parent: Payment Gateways
+parent: Payment Gateways & eWallets
 nav_order: 6
 order: 6
 ---

-# MomoPay Integration
+# MoMoPay Integration
+MoMo is the top local eWallet in Vietnam.
+Follow this guide to integrate and offer MoMo pay acceptance on your mobile app or website

 ---

 ### Available payment methods:
-1. Wallets
+1. MoMo eWallet

 ### Credentials: